SQL Server Migration Assistant

 Premier support - If you have a Premier Contract, you can get Premier support on the Premier Online portal.

 Consulting services - For partner assisted migrations, go the Azure Database Migration Guide.

 Legal Notice (SSMA)

 This documentation, including sample applications herein, is provided for information purposes only, and this documentation is provided without any warranties, either express or implied.
 Information in this documentation, including URL and other Internet Web site references, is subject to change without notice.
 The entire risk of the use or the results of the use of this documentation remains with the user.

 The primary purpose of a sample contained within this documentation is to illustrate a concept, or a reasonable use of a particular statement or clause.
-Most samples do not include all of the code that may normally be found in a full production system, as some of the usual data validation and error handling is removed to focus the sample on a particular concept or statement.
-Technical support is not available for these samples or for any included source code.
+Most samples don't include all of the code that may normally be found in a full production system, as some of the usual data validation and error handling is removed to focus the sample on a particular concept or statement.
+Technical support isn't available for these samples or for any included source code.

 Unless otherwise noted, the example companies, organizations, products, domain names, e-mail addresses, people, places, and events depicted herein are fictitious, and no association with any real company, organization, product, domain name, e-mail address, person, place, or event is intended or should be inferred.
 Complying with all applicable copyright laws is the responsibility of the user.
 Without limiting the rights under copyright, no part of this documentation may be reproduced, stored in or introduced into a retrieval system, or transmitted in any form or by any means (electronic, mechanical, photocopying, recording, or otherwise), or for any purpose, without the express written permission of Microsoft Corporation.